swiftfr13/MI50-gfx906-Windows/README.md

 - Radeon Driver for the AMD Radeon VII(Needed in Linux)
 - ASPM options related to PCI should be off in Bios.
 Some options may work, so you'll need some trial and error
 - Above 4g Decoding should be on

+## Things to know before you install
+# This only works on the 32gb version of the Radeon Instinct MI50, and doing this on the 16gb version will probably result in bricking your GPU.
+There are already a lot of guides on flashing the 16gb version so use that instead
+- As far as I'm concerned, there are two 'official' and one unofficial version of the 32gb version of the MI50.
+The official version has P/N that either ends with '1413'/'1711' and have multiple stickers on the corner of the backplate, while the unofficial ones have one sticker on the backplate and have less cores.
+I don't know if it works on the unofficial version since both of my cards were the 1413 variant.

 ## Download links for the necessary files
 V420 Bios: https://drive.google.com/file/d/1AQlbrnsafzrFXaliV5narZpsJqvfZkft/view?usp=sharing